in

 • Divide Uvularia in spring.

-Uvularia Varieties to Grow
+Uvularia varieties to grow

 • Uvularia grandiflora, large merrybells.
 Rhizomatous perennial with lance-shaped downward pointing mid-green leaves; solitary or paired, pendent, tubular bell-shaped yellow flowers to 2 inches long; grows to 30 inches tall and 12 inches wide.